Tallahassee Music Academy

 Rebecca is excited to work with students as they develop their musical skills and discover what inspires them most about music.
 When she is not teaching or performing, she enjoys spending time with friends and continuing to explore new musical opportunities.

-Instruments Taught: Guitar, Bass, Piano
+Instruments Taught: Voice, Guitar, Beginning Piano

-Education: Seeking Bachelors in Commercial Music
+Education: B.A. in Music

 Maya Robertson